miikahyttinen/stelisted_backend/README.md

 # Setlisted (Back end)

 Node.js backend for Full Stack Programming course at the University of Helsinki.
-This the back end of the application.
-Back end is uses MongoDB to store data.
+This is the back end REST Api for the application.
+It uses MongoDB to store data.

-Front end repsitory and project defintion here: https://github.com/miikahyttinen/setlisted_frontend/
+Front end repository, project defintion and working hours here: https://github.com/miikahyttinen/setlisted_frontend/